jeka-dev/jeka/org.jerkar.core/src/main/doc/FAQ.md

 ## How can I choose the JDK used to compile ?

-Jerkar uses the JDK it is running on to compile your production or test code.
+Jerkar uses the JDK it is running on to compile production or test code.
-If your code must be build on a another JDK version, you can specify JDK path for different version.
+If code must be build on a another JDK version, you can specify JDK path for different version.
 Just mention it as option, for example in your _[JERKAR HOME]/options.properties_ file.

 ```